 History of Gemstone Briolettes

 Most faceted gemstones today are cut with a flat table and crown and pavilion facets.
 It's a style that maximizes the light returned to the eye and thus the brilliance of the gem.
 But at one time this was not the most popular faceting style.
 Back in the 17th century the briolette was the favorite of royalty and aristocrats.
 A fine example is a diamond necklace that Napoleon presented to Empress Marie Louise containing 10 diamond briolettes weighing over 4 carats each.
 The necklace is now in the Smithsonian Institution in Washington DC.

 The briolette is a pear or drop-shaped gemstone which has its entire surface covered with long triangular facets.
 Historians believe that the briolette cut originated in India about 800 years ago.
-The popularity of the briolette in Europe was due to the famous French traveller and trader, Jean-Baptiste Tavernier, who brought briolettes back from India.
+The popularity of the briolette in Europe was due to the famous French traveler and trader, Jean-Baptiste Tavernier, who brought briolettes back from India.

 The popularity of the briolette started to decline in the late 17th century as gem cutting technology progressed and the early versions of the modern round, brilliant cut became popular.
 Many existing briolettes were in fact recut using modern methods.